inverseproblem/KronLinInv/README.md

 - Fortran (2008): a simple serial version, where OpenMP (parallelisation for shared memory architecture) can be turned on at compile time and a parallel distributed memory OpenMPI version (the "main" implementation);

-- Julia: a pure Julia implementation (serial and parallel - fairly fast) and wrappers from Julia to the Fortran routines;
+- Julia: a new package available, see <https://github.com/inverseproblem/KronLinInv.jl>

 - Python: a pure Python implementation (quite slow, mostly for learning purposes) and wrappers from Python to the Fortran routines.